somasis/musl-wiki/faq.md

 musl is strict about namespaces.
 As a quick fix, add to your CFLAGS `-D_GNU_SOURCE` for GNU- and Linux-specific functions like strndup, and add `-D_BSD_SOURCE` for BSD-specific functions like strlcpy.
-If you are the ma--intainer of the package, consider determining the correct namespace and adding it to the relevant .c files.
+If you are the maintainer of the package, consider determining the correct namespace and adding it to the relevant .c files.
 [Article about feature test macros on lwn.net][feature-test-macros].